 Time-lag in the middle of receipts and payments

-Companies have to pay the vendors and labor before it can produce a product that will be sold in order to get profit later.
+Companies have to pay the vendors and labor before they can produce a product that will be sold to get profit later.
 An increase in this time gap shows a cash flow management issue.

 Some companies allow customers to make changes to the product at certain stages before completion and therefore, it can increase the time gap and again cause cash flow management issues.